cindyle1/PatternAnalysis-2025/recognition/README.md

 This folder contains the directory for the Classifying Alzheimers Task 8.

 ## Overview
 This directory holds the overarching folder for the assignment.
+The task is to classify MRI brain images into Alzheimer's Disease (AD) or Normal Control (NC) using ConvNeXt.

 ## Dependencies
 Ensure appropriate libraries are installed.